Paulz2001/Paulz2001/readme.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname ...
+- 😄 My name is: Peeruntorn Jino
-- ⚡ Student id: ...
+- ⚡ Student id: 63364536
-- 🔭 I'm currently studying on Faculty of Engineering.
+- 🔭 Career interest in the future: Application Developer .
+- ❗️ Special aptitude, interest in computer engineering : Electrical Circuit for Computer Engineering.
 ## Developer Tech

 ### Frameworks
 <p align="left">